-In addition to these resources, staff consulted with the Working Group and local experts to make sure that local knowledge was agreeing with the state resources.
+In addition to these resources, staff consulted with the Working Group and local experts to make sure that local knowledge agrees with the state resources.
 This information all pointed to two general areas of highest concern - the upper Santa Cruz Mountains and the Pajaro Valley.
 These are both areas with relatively high physical vulnerability and a substantial population served by domestic wells or small water systems.
-The areas of highest risk are described below and shown in Figure 5.
+Figure 5 is a synthesis of the areas of highest risk determined by local experts, the Working Group, and the tools outlined above.